Muhammad Saqlain

 Muhammad Saqlain is an international field hockey player from Pakistan.
 He plays Centre half.
 He made his international debut in 1998.

 Career

 2006

-He was part of the team which won the silver medal at the 2006 Commonwealth Games in Melbourne, Australia.
+He was a member of the silver-medal-winning Pakistan team at the 2006 Commonwealth Games in Melbourne, Australia.

 2008

 Saqlain was part of the squad which placed 8th at the Beijing Olympics in 2008.

+Personal life

+Saqlain hails from a family of athletes.
+His brother, Zia Sabtain, played as a footballer at the domestic level.
+Another brother, Tanveer ul Hasnain, was part of the Pakistan national football team which won the gold medal at the 1991 South Asian Games.
+A third brother, Imamuddin, is a pole vaulter who represented Pakistan at the 1986 Asian Games.